FST777/FreeBSD-OCI-images/README.md

 software this way as well.
 However, at the time of writing there is a dearth of base images to allow for this.
 This repository seeks to fill that gap.

-Right now, building the images is a manual affair which means that tags are a bit of a mess (generally, only `latest` will be there without any indication as to the actual version).
-Before expanding the list of available images, automation via GitHub Actions is high on the wishlist.
-The available images
+At the moment, building images is done via GitHub Actions.
+It has not yet been set up to use intelligent tagging, so all images result in only having the `latest` tag set.
+Use their SHA if you need stability, stable version-based tagging will come later.

-are:
+The available images are:

 ### runtime-pkg
 Get it from: